javajon/katacoda-solver/roadmap.md

 # Roadmap for Solver

-This is a list of upcoming considerations to improve the tool:
+Upcoming considerations to improve the tool:

 ## Near term feature goals and issues

+- Load solver into challenges with wget from release page.
 - Update documentation page on challenges with solver
 - Release notes on public repo replace page are blank
-- After archetype project is created, copy latest solver release from public repo release page
-- Prevent commands from running in the wrong context
+- OSX and Windows native binary on release page
+- Archetype project created needs version of solver installed
+- Test command line for odd ball values, eg. solver all when solutions not decrypted.
 - Add more unit testing
+- Enhance help descriptions for each command

 The current commands for Solver are marked with their implementation and testing status: